On this page

 Before specifying either type, confirm the pressure requirement for your intended protocols, identify the applicable certification pathway in your market, and model total cost of ownership over a 10-year horizon.
 The upfront price gap between hard-shell and inflatable narrows considerably once inspection, maintenance, and replacement cycles enter the calculation.

-HPO TECH manufactures hard-shell hyperbaric chamber systems with documented pressure-vessel engineering, ISO quality-system evidence and project-specific compliance files, with a product line developed from diving and military pressure-vessel heritage.
+HPO TECH manufactures hard-shell hyperbaric chambers to ASME PVHO-1, ISO 13485, and CE standards, with a product line developed from diving and military pressure vessel heritage.
 Browse the hard-shell monoplace range, or request a quote with your pressure and capacity specifications.